avigoldman/fuse-email/README.md

 Keep in mind that the `reply` and `startPrivateConversation` methods will not work as they are reactions to received messages.

 #### `bot.say(message)`
-This will send send a new email with the given content or template.
+This will send send a new email with the given content.
 If none are given, the recipients, cc, and bcc will default to the values from the received email.

 ```
 bot.say({